-ICH brings together regulators and Industry professionals from the EU, USA and Japan to participate in scientific debate on drug safety testing methodologies and procedures to be used when the drugs are intended to treat humans.
+ICH brings together regulators and Industry professionals from the global regions to participate in scientific debate on pharmacovigilance methodologies and procedures to be used to monitor and ensure the safety, quality and efficacy of medicines intended to treat humans.

 It is important to note that ICH guidelines in themselves have no regulatory or legal mandate, but the later versions of the guidelines (‘Step 4’ in the stepwise consensus-building process) are intended for adoption and implementation by regulators in the 3 regions.
 Indeed, ‘step 5’ is reached when an ICH guideline has been incorporated in regulation in the constituent regions.

-The ICH has published a great number of documents setting standards for safety, both clinical and non-clinical.
-Non-clinical guidelines have an “S” designation e.g. S1, S2 etc. It should be noted that the clinical safety guidelines are designated as “E”, standing for “Efficacy”, which is confusing for the uniinitiated, as there are also E guidelines that concern efficacy only.
+The ICH has published a number of documents setting standards for safety, both clinical and pre-clinical.
+Pre-clinical guidelines have an “S” designation e.g. S1, S2 etc. It should be noted that the clinical safety guidelines are designated as “E”, standing for “Efficacy”, which is confusing for the uninitiated, as there are also E guidelines that concern efficacy only.
 Each of the following clinical safety guidelines reached step 4 status.
 Each has an identifying code, and during the lifetime of the ICH the codes have already been revised to reflect the development and evolution of those standards documents:

 Please note that this page cannot provide detail on the full scope of the ICH guidelines and the interested reader is referred instead to the source material which can be found online at the ICH website, detailed in the references below.
 Please note that this page should not be considered as professional pharmacovigilance advice.

-ICH. (undated) What Does ICH Stand For? [online].
+ICH. (undated) ICH Home Page [online].
 ICH.
 Available at:

 ICH. (undated) The Need to Harmonise [online].
 ICH.
 Available at: